Status: Rare (Less than Annual)

 Origins: A pantropical species, occurring in the tropical regions of the Atlantic and Pacific Oceans, including the Caribbean and Gulf of Mexico.
-It is occasionally seen further north, and increasingly so in the past few years with recent records in New England and New Brunswick.
+It is occasionally seen further north, and increasingly so in the past few years – to the point there have been multiple records in Newfoundland waters 2017-2021.

 * NOTE – This website is not an official account and “may” contain incorrect information and/or details of unconfirmed records. *